Avaiga/taipy-doc/docs/manuals/deployment/linux/redhat.md

 sudo systemctl restart nginx
 ```

+!!!
+Note
+    This configuration is only for HTTP.
+If you need an HTTPS connection, follow the [Nginx documentation](https://nginx.org/en/docs/http/configuring_https_servers.html).

 ## Open firewall

 Your application is ready to receive traffic from the Internet but your firewall still block the communication.